Readit News logoReadit News

 richk449 commented on Ask HN: How are you productively using Claude code? · Posted by u/nocobot

-Sevii · a month ago
+Sevii · 8 months ago

 I recently used claude code and go to build a metric receiving service for a weather station project.
 I had it build all the code for this.
 It created the SQL statements, the handlers, the deployment scripts, the systemd service files, the tests, a utility to generate api keys.